 Bi 199.
 Introduction to MATLAB for Biologists.
 6 units (3-0-3); second term.
 This hands-on course provides an introduction to MATLAB’s structure and syntax, writing of functions and scripts, image analysis, and data visualization.
 Instructor: Kennedy.

 Bi 204.
 Evolution of the Animal Body Plan.
 6 units (2-0-4); third term.
 Prerequisite: Bi 182 or equivalent.
 Qualified undergraduates are welcome.
 Evolution of animal forms will be considered mechanistically in terms of change in the genomic regulatory programs underlying the developmental ontogeny of these forms, but within the framework provided by current concepts of animal phylogeny.
 Evolutionary mechanisms will be considered, as well, with respect to the real-time paleontological record and the changing conditions of Earth’s environment through geological time.
 Principles emerging from the system biology of regulatory evolution will be emphasized.
 Instructor: Davidson.
-Given in alternate years; offered 2012–13.
+Given in alternate years; not offered 2013–14.

 Bi 206.
 Biochemical and Genetic Methods in Biological Research.
 6 units (2-0-4); third term.
 Prerequisite: graduate standing or instructor’s permission.
 This course will comprise in-depth discussions of selected methods in molecular biology and related fields.
 Given the enormous range of techniques available to a molecular biologist nowadays, the course will focus on a subset of these methods that includes recent and highly promising techniques, with an emphasis on their robustness and general applicability.
 Instructor: Varshavsky.

 Bi 214.
 Hematopoiesis: A Developmental System.
 6 units (2-0-4); third term.
 Prerequisite: Bi 114, or Bi 182, or Bi 117 plus Bi/Ch 111, or graduate standing.
 An advanced course with lectures and seminar presentations, based on reading from the current literature.
 The characteristics of blood cells offer unique insights into the molecular basis of lineage commitment and the mechanisms that control the production of diverse cell types from pluripotent precursors.
 The course will cover the nature of stem cells, the lineage relationships among differentiated cell types, the role of cytokines and cytokine receptors, apoptosis and lineage-specific proliferation, and how differentiation works at the level of gene regulation and regulatory networks.
 Roles of prominent regulatory molecules in hematopoietic development will be compared with their roles in other developmental systems.
 Emphasis will be on explanation of cellular and system-level phenomena in terms of molecular mechanisms.
 Instructor: Rothenberg.
-Given in alternate years; offered 2012–13.
+Given in alternate years; not offered 2013–14.

-Bi/CNS 220.
+Bi/CNS/NB 220.
 Genetic Dissection of Neural Circuit Function.
 6 units (2-0-4); second term.
 This advanced course will discuss the emerging science of neural “circuit breaking” through the application of molecular genetic tools.
 These include optogenetic and pharmacogenetic manipulations of neuronal activity, genetically based tracing of neuronal connectivity, and genetically based indicators of neuronal activity.
 Both viral and transgenic approaches will be covered, and examples will be drawn from both the invertebrate and vertebrate literature.
 Interested students who have little or no familiarity with molecular biology will be supplied with the necessary background information.
 Lectures and student presentations from the current literature.
 Instructor: Anderson.

 Bi/BE 227.
 Methods in Modern Microscopy.
 12 units (2-6-4); second term.
 Prerequisites: Bi/BE 177 or a course in microscopy.
-Bi 177 may be taken concurrently with this course.
+Bi/BE 177 may be taken concurrently with this course.
 Discussion and laboratory-based course covering the practical use of the confocal microscope, with special attention to the dynamic analysis of living cells and embryos.
 Course will begin with basic optics, microscope design, Koehler illumination, and the principles of confocal microscopy.
 After introductory period, the course will consist of semi-independent weeklong modules organized around different imaging challenges.
 Early modules will focus on three-dimensional reconstruction of fixed cells and tissues, with particular attention being paid to accurately imaging very dim samples.
-Later modules will include time-lapse confocal analysis of living cells and embryos, including Drosophila, zebra fish, chicken, and s embryos.
+Later modules will include time-lapse confocal analysis of living cells and embryos, including Drosophila, zebrafish, chicken, and s embryos.
 Dynamic analysis will emphasize the use of fluorescent proteins.
 No prior experience with confocal microscopy will be assumed; however, a basic working knowledge of microscopes is highly recommended.
 Preference is given to graduate students who will be using confocal microscopy in their research.
 Instructor: Staff.
+Not offered 2013–14.

 Ch/Bi 231.
 Advanced Topics in Biochemistry.
 6 units (2-0-4).
 For course description, see Chemistry.